Disney’s Animal Kingdom Lodge — Deluxe Resort — Walt Disney World

 What types of accommodations are available?

-In addition the Lodge also has some Disney Vacation Club villas.
+In addition, Animal Kingdom Lodge also has some Disney Vacation Club villas.
 See that fact sheet for details.

 Floors 5-6 have Deluxe rooms.
 Concierge rooms are the same as the Deluxe rooms.
-These have one of 2 views: Pool or savanna.
-The rooms can be configured as either 2 Queens; 1 Queen and Bunk Beds; King Bed and Daybed; Handicapped Accessible with King Bed and Daybed.
-The 6th Floor is exclusively Concierge.
+These have one of two views: Pool or Savanna.
+The rooms can be configured as either two queen beds; two queens and one queen size sleeper sofa; or one king bed.
+The 6th floor is exclusively Concierge.

 How much does it cost to stay at Animal Kingdom Lodge ?